MicrosoftDocs/win32/desktop-src/cossdk/assigning-a-user-account-or-group-to-a-role.md

 ---
-Description: 'You can use the Component Services administrative tool to populate a role with user accounts or groups.' ms.assetid: '1cf7dc38-185a-4cc4-8f4c-44b6af4c5f4a'
+Description: You can use the Component Services administrative tool to populate a role with user accounts or groups. ms.assetid: 1cf7dc38-185a-4cc4-8f4c-44b6af4c5f4a
-title: Assigning a User Account or Group to a Role
+title: Assigning a User Account or Group to a Role ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Assigning a User Account or Group to a Role